Tree Root Removal Cost

 Soil Replacement or Levelling

-The void left after tree root removal can be significant, and it’s possible that you’ll need to fill it with soil to level the ground.
-A bulk bag of half to one tonne of soil costs between £70 and £100, while loose loads are cheaper at £35 to £40 per tonne.
+The void left after root removal may need filling with soil to level the ground.
+A bulk bag of soil (half to one tonne) costs between £70 and £100, while loose loads are cheaper at around £35 to £40 per tonne.
+A wacker plate to compact the refill costs approximately £40 to £70 per day.

 Cost Factors for Tree Root Removal